aderny-twc/word_searcher/README.md

 ## Database configuration

-You need to create a database with these parameters by default (vsearch.py):
+You need to create a database (MySQL) with these parameters by default (vsearch.py):

 ```python
 app.config['dbconfig'] = {'host': '127.0.0.1',